mrfitzy/xchain/README.md

-A cross-compiling toolchain for C projects.
+A cross-compiling toolchain for C projects including:
+- Zig
+- CMake
+- cmocka

+Run `./configure` to download the Zig compiler and build remaining dependencies from source.